tibco-bnl/workshop-tibco-platform/docs/recipes/k8s/on-prem/README.md

 ## Basic information and assumptions

 ### Domain
-For the on-perm use case, we create a domain `*.localhost.dataplanes.pro` which point to `0.0.0.0` and use it as the domain for the TIBCO Platform.
+For the on-perm use case, we create a domain `*.azure.nl.eu.abnamro.com` which point to `0.0.0.0` and use it as the domain for the TIBCO Platform.

 ### Environment variables
 In the recipe the section `meta.guiEnv` is used to set environment variables for the recipe.
 The environment variables starts with `GUI_`.
 It is designed to work with Platform Provisioner UI.